Peter Magubane

-Peter Magubane (born 18 January 1932) is a South African photographer.
+Peter Sexford Magubane OMSS (18 January 1932 – 1 January 2024) was a South African photographer and anti-apartheid activist.
+He began taking photos as a school boy and started professional photography at the Drum.
+Magubane became one of the first black photographers in South Africa under mentorship of chief photographer Jürgen Schadeberg at the Drum.
+Throughout his years as a photographer, Peter Magubane was arrested multiple times for taking photographs deemed offensive to the state.
+He not only fought apartheid with photography, but he shared his story and the story of numerous black South Africans through his publications.
+Magubane often included captions or introductory essays for his photography so the viewer could interpret his images better.
+He became the personal photographer of President Nelson Mandela in 1990.

 Early life

-Peter Sexford Magubane was born in Vrededorp, now Pageview, a suburb of Johannesburg, and grew up in Sophiatown.
-He began taking photographs using a Kodak Brownie box camera as a schoolboy.
+Peter Sexford Magubane was born on 18 January 1932 in Vrededorp (now Pageview, a suburb of Johannesburg); he grew up in Sophiatown.
+He began taking photographs using a Kodak Brownie box camera gifted to him by his father.

 In 1954 he read a copy of Drum, a magazine known for its reporting of urban blacks and the effects of apartheid.
 "They were dealing with social issues that affected black people in South Africa.
 I wanted to be part of that magazine."
+Magubane joined the Drum staff in 1954.

-He started employment at Drum as a driver.
+When Magubane started his employment at Drum, he worked his way up the ladder from the positions of darkroom assistant and driver.
 After six months of odd jobs, he was given a photography assignment under the mentorship of Jürgen Schadeberg, the chief photographer.
 He borrowed a camera and covered the 1955 ANC convention.
 "I went back to the office with good results and never looked back."

 Being on assignment in the early years was not easy, as he recalled: "We were not allowed to carry a camera in the open if the police were involved, so I often had to hide my camera to get the pictures I wanted.
 On occasion I hid my camera in a hollowed-out Bible, firing with a cable release in my pocket.
 At another time, at a trial in Zeerust from which the press were banned, I hid my Leica 3G in a hollowed-out loaf of bread and pretended to eat while I was actually shooting pictures; when the bread went down, I bought milk and hid the camera in the carton.
 And I got away with it.
 You had to think fast and be fast to survive in those days."

 Magubane photographed most of South Africa's historic moments, such as Sharpeville in 1960 and also Mandela's Rivonia trial in 1964.
 He later recalled: "I had never seen so many dead people."
 His editor wanted to know why he had not taken any close-ups.
 Magubane then "decided I was not going to get emotionally involved, or at least not until after I have done my work."